KyungjinJPark/kirbosts/README.md

 The creation of this app follows [this tutorial](https://youtu.be/I6ypD7qv3Z8) by [Ben Awad](https://www.youtube.com/c/BenAwad97).

-## Considerations
+## Bugs & Considerations

 Cursor based pagination

 - only works with timestamp cursors ordered by createdAt
 - will skip over bosts if the cursor is set to a timestamp that happens to be equivalent to that of a bost that hasn't been queried.

+Routing

+- going to any /bost/edit route directly causes SSR error

 ## Learning Notes